schuberty/Pomodo/README.md

 > <pomodo_app:time_ms:0>

-Where zero is the duration in seconds of how long the task has being tracked for, as the API doesn't have a metadata option, this was the alternative.
+Where zero is the duration in seconds of how long the task has been tracked for, as the API doesn't have a metadata option, this was the alternative.

 ## Progress tracking